 The Start menu is instead centered on the screen; however, it can be moved to the left, as it was in Windows 10, 7, and previous operating systems.

-Microsoft will enhance internal search.
+Microsoft improved its search function.
 Windows 11 can search both locally and on the internet, returning search results from both the computer (files, apps, and settings) and the internet.

 Soft shadows and softened corners have been added to all context menus, programs, and Explorer, as well as the redesigned Start and Search.
 The design of all context menus and windows is now consistent.